bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 Picking up his quill and continuing with sham interest, Arthur motioned to George to refill his water glass.
 Maybe George could pretend to be Merlin for a while.
 He did not have Merlin&rsquo;s smirk, but he did have a rather fetching build, for a servant.

 George swiftly refilled Arthur&rsquo;s goblet with self-assured confidence, while unusual in servants is also present in Merlin.
-George&rsquo; was slighter and shorter than Merlin, giving him an unassuming presence.
+George was slighter and shorter than Merlin, giving him an unassuming presence.
 However, the gleam in his eye and the plumb of his butt made him worth admiring.
 Unlike Merlin, George&rsquo;s clothing was expertly tailored, with red, brown, and gold fabrics.
 George wore no neckerchief but a formal necktie, knotted and tucked underneath an ivory tunic.

 Arthur attempted to rest his hand on George&rsquo;s hindquarters as he was refilling the goblet, but somehow, George managed to swiftly navigate the situation, preventing this from happening.
 Arthur was perplexed, expecting to be able to caress George with the same ease he liked to do with Merlin. *George is being professional,* Arthur thought, *he was **not** rejecting me,* attempting to stave off boredom.